dwrobel/flatcam/README.md

 =================================================

+7.11.2019

+- added the '.ngc' fiel extension to the GCode Save file dialog filter

 6.11.2019

 - the "CRTL+S" key combo when the Preferences Tab is in focus will save the Preferences instead of saving the Project